southseaboy/local-wordpress-development/Readme.md

 `git clone git@github.com:southseaboy/local-wordpress-development.git`

-Copy the environment file then edit it - Fill in the variables to match something like below.
-NB Ctrl-X then Y to quit the editor when done.
+Copy the environment file then edit it and fill in the variables to match something like the example below.
+You can use any editor of your choice.
+If you use VS Code you need to Ctrl+s to save the file or if you use the nano editor in the linux shell (see commands immediately below)  use Ctrl+X then Y to quit the nano editor when done.

 ```
 cp env.example .env